Tag Archive for: Community

 Black Musicians Impact Local Music Scene

-From the archive: this article was originally published on September 12, 2023 THE WIZ is coming to the Buell Theatre this April.
-The groundbreaking musical influenced a variety of genres of music and musicians of all ages.
-We’re fortunate to have Black musicians, based here in Colorado, who have been influential and entertaining, creating their […]
+From the archive: this article was originally published on September 12, 2023 MJ returns to the Buell Theatre this May.
+Michael Jackson’s music and dance moves influenced a variety of generations of aspiring performers.
+We’re fortunate to have Black musicians, based here in Colorado, who have been influential and entertaining, creating their own impact on […]

 A Spoonful of Shakespeare To Cure All Ails